What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 In oil, scale is the moat.
 You can’t disrupt Exxon’s global infrastructure.
 You can’t replicate their Guyana position.
 You can’t match their downstream integration.

-Exxon isn’t competing - it’s dominating a commodity where supply is constrained and alternatives don’t exist.
+Exxon isn’t competing—it’s dominating a commodity where supply is constrained and alternatives don’t exist.

 The Passive Flow Catalyst

-When Exxon moves from #20 back toward top 5, passive index funds are FORCED to buy.
+When Exxon moves from #20 back toward top 5, passive index funds are forced to buy.

-This isn’t optional.
 Index funds weight by market cap.
 If Exxon is 1.5% of the S&P 500 at #20, but needs to be 3.5% at #5, they have to buy.

 There’s over $13 trillion in passive index funds tracking the S&P 500.